New Lenox, Illinois: Income and poverty

+Households and housing

 The median home value in the village as August 31, 2023, is $401,997.

+Demographic estimates

 According to a 2011 forecast the Chicago Metropolitan Agency for Planning estimated New Lenox will have a population of 90,652 in 2030.
 However, due to a substantial slow down in area growth, a 2015 forecast estimates the population of New Lenox will grow to about 68,000 residents by 2040.

 Economy

 The crossroads of I-355, Route 6, and Cedar Road was intended as the future site of two major development projects; Cedar Crossings and Spring Creek Outlets.
 Cedar Crossings would have been constructed at southwest corner of Cedar Road and Route 6, adjacent to Silver Cross Hospital.
 Cedar Crossings proposed a 970,000-square-foot retail center to be developed by the Zaremba Group.
 Development of Cedar Crossings was delayed due to economic reasons.
 Also proposed was Spring Creek Outlets.
 Also proposed was Spring Creek Outlets.
 Spring Creek Outlets would have been a 65-acre outlet mall with additions including senior housing, hotels, restaurants, medical offices, and more.
 This would have extended Route 6, but was delayed and cut also due to economic reasons.

 However, in 2023, New Lenox announced a 100-acre sports complex opening in June 2025 in the original proposed Cedar Crossing.
 This will include nine full-size baseball fields, twenty-two youth baseball/softball fields, eleven multipurpose fields, two batting cages, a playground, and a 50,000-square-foot fieldhouse.
 This cost $70 million for 103 acres with 50-60 million costing for the sport complex all together.
 There will also be ten acres sold for hotel and restaurant use across the hospital and the sport complex.